marcoalopez/GrainSizeTools/DOCS/getting_started.md

 pandas.core.frame.DataFrame
 ```

-For visualizing the data, you can use the variable explorer in Spyder (Fig. 5) or directly calling the name of the variable that contains the *Dataframe* in the console and press enter.
+For visualizing the data at any time, you can use the variable explorer in Spyder (Fig. 5) or directly calling the name of the variable that contains the *Dataframe* in the console and press enter.

 ```python
 # show the DataFrame in the console